A Soul's Quest

 Part III: Travel and Your Fearless Soul

 My book, Your Fearless Soul, is not about what you do, it’s not even about who you are.
 It’s about how you change people and how you make them better.
-It needed to be written because, as a culture as a society, I believe we are losing sight of that.

 When you forgive, you create space for something new and beautiful to come in.